ComradDoge/DogeEU4/README.md

 <h1>00/00/2024</h1>
 - Cleaned up some decision and modifier icons.
 - Mercenary scaling was wonky and now is fixed.
+- Added some missing units in mil technologies.
 - Added missing NWC/NVC ideas and other fixes to them.
 - Added EE Portugal mission and the relevant content with it.
+- Tweaked autonomy_change_time modifiers due to quirks of the game.
-- Norway mission that allows earlier formation of Scandinavia....now allows it.
+- Norway mission that allows earlier formation of Scandinavia now actually allows it.
 - Reforms that had harmonization modifiers extended to other religions that use that mechanic instead of only confucianism.
 - Got rid of background events that basically force reformation and replaced with a single flavour event that can fire after 1517 in Wittenberg which gives 200% reform desire but only once.